 A detailed planning application was approved in June 2014 for 73 new homes, with large areas of open space and amenity woodland for the use of residents and the public.
 A further application for 5 residential dwellings was approved in 2016.

 The development has been built in association with Bellway Homes.

 This 2 acre site was historically used as a private bowling green by employees of the adjacent Stag Brewery until its abandonment in 1991.
 The site is located in Mortlake near to the River Thames and the finishing post of the famous Oxford Cambridge Boat Race.

 Planning consent was received in March 2010 for a scheme of 76 residential units.

 This development has been built in association with Shanly Homes.

 The site, allocated for residential development, is located in Tunbridge Wells town centre and is currently in use as a builders merchants and yard.

 Two planning applications have been granted - one for the conversion of an attractive Victorian warehouse building into 12 apartments; and the other for a new build scheme comprising 31 units with associated car parking and landscaping works.

-The warehouse conversion is being built in association with Fry Limited and the new build scheme is being built in association with Brookworth Homes Limited.
+The warehouse conversion has been completed in association with Fry Limited and the new build scheme has been built in association with Brookworth Homes.